JoaoVictorrSilva/IntegrativeWork/README.md

 # IntegrativeWork

- Developed by João Victor da Silva and  Gabriel
+Developed by Gabriel Schmitz Vieira and  João Victor da Silva.

- Este repositório contém o Trabalho Integrador desenvolvido como parte das disciplinas Banco de Dados I, Engenharia de Software I e Programação II.
+This repository contains the Integrative Work developed as part of the Database I, Software Engineering I and Programming II disciplines.